-USA Softball NCAA NFHS

-Batter Runner - Three-Foot Lane Interference

-When the batter-runner runs outside the three-foot lane and, in the umpire's judgment interferes with the fielder taking the throw at first base.
+USA Softball NCAA NFHS Batter Runner - Three-Foot Lane Interfe erence When the batter-runner runs outside the three-foot lane and, in the umpire's judgment interferes with the fielder taking the throw at first base.
 Batter-runner may run outside to avoid a fielder fielding the ball.
 The batter-runner is considered outside the lane when the ball hits a body part which is outside the lane.
-8.2.E/ Interp. last half of the distance between home The batter-runner is considered outside the running lane if either foot is completely outside the lane in contact with the ground.
+8.2.E/ Interp.
+The runner's lane is the area that is the last half of the distance between home plate and first base where a batter-runner must run to avoid interfering with a fielder's attempt to receive a thrown ball.
+It is bounded by a 30- foot line drawn in foul territory parallel to and 3 feet from the first- base line, starting at a point halfway between home plate and the back edge of first base.
+(See diagram at end of rule.)
+If the infield is skinned, it is recommended the runner's lane be skinned.
+When either of her feet is completely outside the runner's lane, in contact with the ground, and, in the judgment of the umpire, she interferes with the fielder taking the throw at first base.
+Exception: She may run outside the runner's lane: (1) if she has not yet reached the start of the runner's lane; (2) to avoid a fielder attempting to field a batted ball; (3) or if she leaves the lane on her last stride in order to touch The batter-runner is considered outside the running lane if either foot last contacted the ground completely outside the lane.
 8-2-6